Controlled Training Data Generation with Diffusion Models: Experiments

-\textbf{Comparing the generated images with different prompts.} \cref{fig:depth-gen-comparison}-left shows the results of the generations for the baselines and our method, optimized on the Taskonomy dataset.
-The generation with Agnostic Prompts are visually different from that of the original image, however, they tend to have similar styles.
-In contrast, the generations with \aplong~have more complex styles and are more diverse.
-Using SDEdit during the optimization and generation results in generations that are closer to the original image, as it was also used as conditioning.
-The last four columns show the results of using CLIP text guidance for the target distribution shift \textit{fog} and \textit{blur}, as described in \cref{sec:clip-guidance}, with and without adversarial optimization.
-The generations with Guided Prompts involve passing the depth conditioning and prompt ``fog'' or ``blur'' to the diffusion model.
-In both cases, the generations result in a mild level of fog or blur.
-In contrast, \gaplong~results in more severe fog and blur corruptions.
-See~\supmat~\cref{app:clip-img-vs-text} for generations using image guidance.
+\cref{fig:depth-gen-comparison}-left shows the generations from the baselines and our methods.
+The generations with \ap~are diverse and have complex styles.
+Incorporating SDEdit results in slight modifications to the original image, as it was used for conditioning.
+The last four columns show the results of using text guidance for the target distribution shift \textit{fog} and \textit{blur} (see~\cref{app:clip-img-vs-text} for a comparison between generations from image and text guidance).
+The generations for \gp~results only in a mild level of fog or blur.
+In contrast, \gap~results in more severe fog and blur corruptions. {The generations for \gp, using only the guidance feedback, result only in a mild level of fog or blur.
+Finally, incorporating both feedback mechanisms in \gap~results in generating images with corruptions that are both relevant to the corresponding target distribution and more severe, making them more useful for improving the model. }

-Note that all the generations follow the conditioning, i.e., depth labels (see first column).
-See~\cref{sec:adv-prompt} for the discussion on how we prevent the generations from collapsing.
-Thus, this gives us \textit{aligned training data}, i.e., RGB images and depth labels that we can use for fine-tuning.

-\textbf{Performance on OOD data.} We evaluate our method and the baselines after fine-tuning on their respective generated datasets.
-Tab.~\ref{tab:depth-results} demonstrated that data generated with \aplong~improve the performance of the model under different distribution shifts.
-Furthermore, we show that the trend holds with the DPT model.
-Thus, our method is able to successfully find useful \aplong~for different architectures.